noahehall/theBookOfNoah/0current/appdev/web_performance.md

 ### terms

+- umprimed: a cache with 0 content; generally on the first visit by a user
+- primed: a cache with content that short circuits requests to a server
 - unicode: standard for normalizing the way characters for all languages are represented
   - each language gets a range out of the unicode map
 - web performance: refers primarily to the speed at which a website loads, and [IMO] reacts to user interactions once loaded